| Title: | Create Tables for Reporting Clinical Trials |

 But you must keep the original output-format, see section Value.

-has a default method, which accepts lists.
-So the results of statistics
+format_statistics has a default method, which accepts lists.
+So the results of statistics can be a

 named list with length > 0.
 The names of the list must have no duplicates.